greenbcs/SIM900A-TCP-Server/README.md

 # SIM900A-TCP
-Use TCP protocol to transport SIM900A's date to server
+Use TCP protocol to transport SIM900A's date to Mysql in server